 I have seen a lot of recipes in which dill, oregano or lemon or vinegar is added in the tzatziki.
 These are probably Americanized versions of tzatziki.

-If you ever visit Greece you will see that neither dill or lemon or vinegar or oregano is added in any Greek tzatziki and the yoghurt is always grated, so that you can enjoy the velvety taste of the yoghurt.
+If you ever visit Greece you will see that neither dill or lemon or vinegar or oregano is added in any Greek tzatziki and the cucumber is always grated, so that you can enjoy the velvety taste of the yoghurt.

 If you don’t have Greek strained yoghurt, line a colander with cheesecloth or a coffee filter and put your regular yoghurt inside.
 Leave it for 4 – 5 hours, or preferably overnight in order to drain.